AbdulmonemElsherif/Signal-Equalizer/README.md

 # Signal-Equalizer
-Web app equalizes signals in different modes with sliders to adjust frequency components and reconstruct the signal in real-time.
-User-friendly UI includes signal viewers and spectrograms.
-Compatible with all major web browsers.
+This web app equalizes signals in different modes, including uniform range, vowels, musical instruments, and biological signal abnormalities.
+It features sliders to adjust frequency components and reconstruct the signal in real-time.
+The UI includes signal viewers and spectrograms, and it's user-friendly, responsive, and compatible with all major web browsers.